arthik444/DSA/README.md

 # DSA
-A place where I keep track of my practice regardng coding.
+A place where I keep track of my practice regarding coding.